 Your new bicycle was assembled and tuned in the factory and then partially disassembled for shipping.
 The following instructions will enable you to prepare your bicycle for years of enjoyable cycling.
-For more details on inspection, lubrication, maintenance and adjustment of any area please refer to the relevant sections in this manual.
+For more details on inspection, lubrication, maintenance and adjustment of any parts of the bicycle please refer to the relevant sections in this manual.
 If you have questions about your ability to properly assemble this bicycle, please consult a professional bicycle mechanic before riding.